 At night, if inner-pool lights or outside lights are on, MYLO can still rely on its high-resolution cameras.
-But what if it is totally dark?

 During the development process, MYLO was tested in thousands of scenarios simulating drowning events, in a wide variety of swimming pools, with adults and children.

 But there is more.
 MYLO is using Artificial Intelligence technology that constantly continues to “learn” and improve, and even to adjust to your own pool.

 MYLO comes out of the box with a lot of “knowledge” that enables it to detect most drowning events while generating minimum false alarms.